nano13579/banana-split/JOURNAL.md

 ~ 3 hours

 RAAAHH got started on pcb finally.
 I finished the left side first, aligning everything from the dxf file given from kle.
 I’ve heard a lot of ppl mention the use of ground pours, especially for keeb pcbs.
-However, since they are heat sinks, it’ll probably mess with me when I go to solder my tht components, so I opted to just wire the whole thing.
+However, since they are heat sinks, it’ll probably mess with me when I go to solder my tht components, so I opted to just fully route the whole thing.
 I ended up actually sacrificing keys for a minimalist design.
 So sad.
 I may add acrylic to make the section with mcu visible, so there isn’t any meaningless gap.

 # July 7